10.1.1 Growth Rates of Household Expenditure or Income Per Capita Among the Bottom 40 Percent of the Population

 Data is accurate as of October 31, 2018.

-10.1.1 Growth Rates of Household Expenditure or Income Per Capita Among the Bottom 40 Percent of the Population Sustainable Development Goals
+10.1.1 Growth Rates of Household Expenditure or Income Per Capita Among the Bottom 40 Percent of the Population in the Sustainable Development Goals

 10. Reduce inequality within and among countries